osisoft/PI-Adapter/V1/Configuration/Schedules configuration.md

 ## Configure schedules

-Complete the following procedure to change the schedules configuration:
+Complete the following steps to change the schedules configuration:

-1. Using any text editor, create a file that contains the schedules configuration in JSON form.
+1. Using any text editor, create a file that contains the schedules configuration in the JSON format.
     - For content structure, see [Example](#example).
     - For all available parameters, see [Schedules parameters](#schedules-parameters).